scalalandio/chimney/docs/docs/supported-patching.md

     )
     // expected output:
     // UserStats(names = List("Jane"), ages = List(25))

+    import io.scalaland.chimney.Patcher

+    // If we want to reuse Patcher, we can create implicits using: val patcher: Patcher[UserStats, UserStatsPatch] = Patcher.derive[UserStats, UserStatsPatch]
+    // or (if you want to pass overrides): val patcher2: Patcher[UserStats, UserStatsPatch] = Patcher.define[UserStats, UserStatsPatch]
+      .buildPatcher
     ```

 ### Appending to collection instead of replacing it